Let me tell you a little story. It’s a story of a girl’s hair….. (imagine soft harpy type music that takes you to a fairytale wonderland)

 I’m loving the look of the blonde and brown (which has faded to a reddish brown) together, but am NOT loving the way my hair feels after the highlights.
 I have fine/thin hair, it doesn’t like bleach.
 It frizzes and gets mad and breaks off to punish me for messing with it.

 The good news is I have an arsenal of hair products to save my hair and keep it happy.
-There are 3 products I really attribute to keeping my hair healthy during the “going blond” process:
+There are a couple of products I attribute to keeping my hair healthy during the “going blond” process:

 - Surface Hair Care Trinity Protein Cream

 These, along with my Prive VERT shampoo and conditioner, have really saved my hair.